 Over the past few years, campus partners noted an increase in request for support services for students with complex needs such as autism.
 In 2019, the Vice President for Student Affairs recommended an initiative to increase support and awareness for individuals who identify with being on the autism spectrum.
-In October 2019, the Longhorn TIES (Transition, Inclusion, Success, Empower) initiative within New Student Services, was created as a way to foster environments that endorse student success and formulate pathways connecting students with the needed resources to enrich the overall student experience.
+In October 2019, the Longhorn TIES (Transition, Inclusion, Empower, Success) initiative within New Student Services, was created as a way to foster environments that endorse student success and formulate pathways connecting students with the needed resources to enrich the overall student experience.

 Influenced by the strategic goals set forth by the Division of Student Affairs, New Student Services continues to focus on impacting the overall student experience.
 The strategic goals for this initiative addresses improving and impacting the student experience through advocacy, connections and training.